alyf-de/eu_einvoice/README.md

 > [!WARNING]
 > These methods are also triggered during the `validate` event of the **Sales Invoice**.
 In this case, if you change the Sales Invoice object, these changes will be saved to the database.

-## Validation
+## External validation

 You can upload an XML invoice file to https://www.itb.ec.europa.eu/invoice/upload and validate it as "CII Invoice CML".
+Please use the _E Invoice Profile_ "EN 16931" for generating your invoice.

+E-invoices according to the "XRECHNUNG" profile can be validated at https://erechnungsvalidator.service-bw.de.

 ## Contributing